wp-plugins/wp-topbar/readme.txt

 == Changelog ==

+= 5.22 - 1/25/2014 =

+1. VALIDATED: Version 5.22 supports WordPress 3.8.1
+2. UPDATED:	Changed the All Tables & Sample Tabs to use Foo Tables for a better experience - http://fooplugins.com/plugins/footable-jquery/
+3. ADDED:		Global option to turn off the Overview section to save screen space on the Admin pages.

 = 5.21 - 1/17/2014 =

 1. ADDED:		Added sliderAccess.js to allow Date/Time to be picked via a TouchScrren - http://trentrichardson.com/examples/jQuery-SliderAccess/
 2. CHANGED:	How the prepend() function works to insert the HTML.
 Instead of prepending the HTML, we just move the HTML to the "body" div.
 This should fix all errors with custom PHP that needs a new line or carriage return.
 Now you can enter in custom PHP like this and it works! (of course, You'll need to style it with CSS to make it pretty!):  echo do_shortcode('[gallery id="123"]');
 3. CHANGED:	The priority of when the HTML is generated from very late to a default add_action() priority.
 4. FIXED:	  	Minor defect with cookie processing.

 = 5.20 - 1/09/2014 =